 The hiring of employees can be a great way to increase your income as a handyman.
-In my area, handyman helpers would earn from $15 to $25 per hour.
+Here is California, handyman helpers would earn from $15 to $25 per hour.
 After figuring in payroll taxes and workman’s compensation insurance the cost per hour would be closer to $25 to $35 per hour.
-Marking up the employee cost to $40 to $50 per hour to the client would net a profit.
+Marking up the employee cost to $50 to $70 per hour to the client would net a profit.
 Multiply this number by several workers at multiple locations and it starts adding up to some real money.

 Besides hiring helpers to do some of the grunt work, workers can add flexibility to your scheduling.
 They will enable you to overlap jobs.
 This is particularly helpful when jobs take longer than expected or run into additional problems.
 Tuesday’s work can start on schedule while your worker picks up the loose ends of Monday’s job.
 Several jobs can be started at the same time and you can leave a job site to estimate new work or to pick up additional supplies.
 The pool of jobs that you can take on will be bigger because you can accept more labor intensive jobs that you wouldn’t normally do.